exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 order: 8
 ---

-The theory sim (simulation) we currently recommend was made by XLII and can be [accessed here.](https://exponential-developers.github.io/sim-3.0/)
+The theory sim (simulation) we currently recommend was originally made by XLII, now maintained by the sim team and can be [accessed here.](https://exponential-developers.github.io/sim-3.0/)

 ## Modulus Explanation